FrostyPayload/BMXStreetsUI/README.md

 DataConfigPanel:
 Found on the Root of the Panel.
 Master location of the SmartDataContainerReferenceListSet, in other words, all the data required for the panel.
+Manages the creation of eveything below the panels "Content" Gameobject